victorturizo/ZemogaBlog-Api/README.md

 # ZemogaBlog-Api
 This repo it's about the API in charge of retrevie the data toward front-End

+This project was created using the clean architecture approach, entity framework code firts application and trying to use the least amount of code possible.

 Prerequsites:
 -Visual Studio 2019 o Visual Studio Code
 -Net Core 3.1 Installed